cardoesnumbers/cardoesnumbers.github.io/_posts/2023-07-16-spotis-song-length.md

 There is an explanation for this that brings us back to the early 20th century, you can read it [here](https://www.mentalfloss.com/article/655929/why-are-pop-songs-roughly-three-minutes-long).

-Here is a brief exploration on song's duration through time.
+Here is a brief exploration on song's duration through time / [nbviewer backup here](https://nbviewer.org/github/cardoesnumbers/cardoesnumbers.github.io/blob/main/assets/notebooks/song_length.ipynb)

  <iframe src="/assets/notebooks/song_length.html" width="100%" height="600px"></iframe>